FT LAUDERDALE

 Routine EEG is a diagnostic test that involves recording brain wave patterns over a short period, typically lasting from 20 to 60 minutes.
 The procedure is conducted in a clinical setting and is often used to detect abnormalities such as epileptic seizures, brain injuries, and certain sleep disorders.

-Key features of EEG:
+Key features of EEG Test:

 • Test Duration: 20 to 60 minutes